 We are aware of missing faculty photos in the directory and catalog and will be updating them shortly.
 Thank you for your patience.

 Compare offerings and share your lists with others.

 This course explores the relationship between historical narratives and our own histories, with a focus on writing, cartography, and indigenous culture.
 It is intended to create discourse around the indigenous memoir and braided-essay as historical narrative in relationship to self, community, culture, and worldview.
 Students will craft their own written narrative, as well as a critical analysis of the course readings and seminars.
 The goal of the course is to identify voice, practice critical thinking through an indigenous lens, and cultivate clear, compelling writing as expression of self.

-Native American and Indigenous studies, literature, and the Native Pathways Program.
+This offering will prepare you for careers and advanced study in: Native American and Indigenous studies, literature, and the Native Pathways Program.

 - Hybrid Online Learning - This offering delivers 25 - 49% of its instruction online, rather than via face-to-face contact between you and your instructors.